shardul-shah/Calculator/README.md

 Source of the termcolor module and code: https://pypi.python.org/pypi/termcolor.
 I do not own termcolor.py in any way.

 # Run "python3 calc1.py" if the module termcolor exists on your machine.
+Note: you should have termcolor.py in
+# the same directory as calc1.py.
-Full termcolor module along with set up instructions, from https://pypi.python.org/pypi/termcolor, is included in this directory.
+Full termcolor module along with set up/run instructions, from https://pypi.python.org/pypi/termcolor, is included in this directory.
 # Else, run "python3 calc_basic.py"